gitupdates/Run-in-Sandbox/README.md

 - Open URL or HTML file in Sandbox
 - Open PDF file in Sandbox
 - Extract ZIP file directly in Sandbox
-- Extract 7z file directly in Sandbox
+- Extract 7z file directly in Sandbox (uses host-installed 7-Zip or downloads latest version)
-- Extract ISO directly in Sandbox
+- Extract ISO directly in Sandbox (uses host-installed 7-Zip or downloads latest version)
 - Share a specific folder in Sandbox
 - Run multiple app´s/scripts in the same Sandbox session